 Begin in Svalbard, Norway—a place of deep fjords, snow-capped mountains, and massive ice sheets.
 Nowhere can the polar bear be seen more reliably in its natural environment than here.
 Venture to the foot of vast tidewater glaciers, kayak among sparkling icebergs, hike the tundra, and explore fjords that split the coastline.

 Svalbard’s wonders are a prelude to the days ahead, full of discoveries on unknown shores, following the ice’s edge.
 Enjoy a quest to discover the Arctic’s grand wilderness.
 Be on deck as your captain navigates between icebergs that drift from the calving glaciers.
 And if the ice yields, aim for Scoresbysund, on the east coast of Greenland, still awakening from winter’s long icy grip.
-Or explore a bit further south where there are spectacular fjords, as well as intriguing native villages such as Tasiilaq that has long appealed to intrepid travelers.
+If the ice is unrelenting, head to Iceland.

 Enjoy the finale of your journey on the west coast of Iceland: the immense Latrabjarg cliffs, home to a huge population of razorbills, Flatey Island, a former trading post, and Isafjordur, a picture postcard of Icelandic life.